objektwerks/python/README.md

 >Installs work.
 Yet imports don't always work.
 Yet scripts may work!

 >Mypy and Pylance might be part of the problem.
+Or not.
 Because pip3 install and upgrade of dependencies works!

 >So I uninstalled MyPy.
 Yet, as expected, Pylance still does not recognize fastapi and pydantic imports.